KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 > ![](./images/side_by_side.png ":class=image-border")
 >
 > If you have any questions, feel free to ask.
 Mentors are happy to help!

+> [!TIP] If you accidentally close the browser tab that is displaying your page, go back down to where you saw "Go Live."
+There will be a "Port 5500" in its place.
+Click that to discard the live session.
+"Go Live" will reappear and you can click on it to create a new live session.

 > [!TIP]
 > Did you know you can collapse the table of contents for worksheets?